w3c/wai-curricula/content/content-author/structure.md

   * tables of contents
   * links to get back to the top of the content and to the top of specific sections
   * methods to move from a footnote marker to the footnote content and from the footnote content back to the footnote marker
-* explain requirements for authoring tools to support accessible orientation and navigation methods
-* identify related requirements for designers and developers to support visual and non-visual perception and operation of orientation and navigation methods
+* identify related requirements for:
+  * designers and developers to support visual and non-visual perception and operation of orientation and navigation methods
+  * authoring tools to support accessible orientation and navigation methods

 #### Teaching Ideas for Topic